Skip to main content

 But the large collectives of the modern world that we call nation-states are not culturally homogenous.
 In other words, we will expect to find different cultures in different places, or even different cultures intermingling with one another in the same places.
 We say that the society in question is multicultural.
 What this means for the idea of culture as group membership is that we will need a strategy for identifying the various groups that are presumably the repositories of the many cultures of a multicultural society.
 One way that sociologists have tried to conceptualize the parts that together make up the whole of a society is by means of the distinction between culture and subculture.
 On the other hand, historians and political scientists have been more interested in a macroscopic view, inquiring into the origins of nationality and the relationships between such things as nationality and ethnicity.

-This page titled 7.1: Preliminary remarks is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Nolan Weil (Rebus Community) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.1: Preliminary remarks is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Nolan Weil (Rebus Community) via source content that was edited to the style and standards of the LibreTexts platform.